nerdyrodent/AVeryComfyNerd/README.md

 # Resources
 A variety of ComfyUI related stuff.
-You'll need different models for different workflows.
+You'll need different models and custom nodes for each different workflow.
 By default, models are saved in subdirectories under ``ComfyUI/models``, though some custom nodes have their own models directory.
+Use ComfyUI Manager to install missing custom nodes.
+Be sure to keep ComfyUI updated regularly.

 [Playlist with loads of ComfyUI guides](https://www.youtube.com/playlist?list=PLjC8P1vEncQDahWnl_WKYsjF_tmIDXWEa)